zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

-## Purchase Management - Magento 1
+## PURCHASE MANAGEMENT - USERGUIDE FOR MAGENTO 1

 ### Introduction
 Purchase management is always a headache to retailers.
 As the businesses grow up and upscale, they have to manage purchase orders among various suppliers and warehouses.
 On the other hand, without a well-organized process, so many staff involved in the purchase management will easily end up troublesome.
 With our Purchase management module, you’ll no longer worry about how to management PO the most efficiently.
 Here we provide you a step-by-step workflow to manage purchasing.
-You are guided through how to create quotation, how to create a purchase order and how to receive or return items to finish purchase order.
+You are guided through how to create quotation, how to create a purchase order at and how to receive or return items to finish purchase order.
 Especially, a detailed permission matrix will be available to show you all the possible user roles in each step of the process, which helps run a smooth internal operation.

+Hopr that [Magento Purchase Order Management module](https://www.magestore.com/purchase-order-management) will help you streamline purchasing workflow and maximize your profit.

 ### Workflow
 ![workflow](PM1images/workflow.png)